adriens/katacoda-scenarios/psql-trick/purge-partitions/step5.md

 # Put datas

-Now, let's make things a bit more interesting by putting data:
+Let's make things a bit more interesting by putting data:

 ```